Joint Modelling of Multiple Network Views: Latent Space Model

 \section{Latent Space Model}

-Latent space models for network data have been introduced by \cite{Hoff2002} under the basic assumption that each node $i$ has an unknown position $\bzi$ in a $D$-dimensional Euclidean latent space.
+Latent space models for network data have been introduced by \cite{HRH02} under the basic assumption that each node $i$ has an unknown position $\bzi$ in a $D$-dimensional Euclidean latent space.
 The {\it distance model} is an easy-to-interpret LSM which is based on the distance between the nodes in the latent space.
 Generally the smaller the distance between two nodes in the latent space, the greater the probability that they connect.
 This model supposes the network to be intrinsically symmetric since the distance between nodes in the latent space is symmetric and thus it has the feature of being reciprocal: if $\yij = 1$ then the probability of $y_{ji} = 1$ is large, where $\yij$ is the observed variable that is $1$ if we observe a link from node $i$ to node $j$, and $0$ otherwise.
 For this reason, the distance model is particularly suitable for undirected networks or directed networks that exhibit strong reciprocity.

 Let $N$ is the number of observed nodes and let $\bY$ be the $N\times N$ adjacency matrix containing the network information, with entries $\yij$ (where $y_{ij}=0$ or $1$), and null diagonal.
 Let $\bZ$ is a $N \times D$ matrix of latent positions where each row is composed by $\bzi=(z_{i1},\ldots,z_{iD})$ the $D$-dimensional vector indicating the position of observation $i$ in the $D$-dimensional latent space.
+The latent space model can be written as